ethereum/populus/docs/gotchas.rst

 recompile the Source *with the same compiler version the contract on the blockchain was compiled*, and verify that this compilation matches the bytecode on the blockchain.

-[13] Never **send Eth** to a contract unless you absolutely positively trust it's author, or you verified the bytecode against a source compilation yourself.
+[13] Never **send Eth** to a contract unless you absolutely positively trust its author, or you verified the bytecode against a source compilation yourself.

-[14] Never **call** a contract, never call a function of a contract, unless you absolutely positively trust it's author, or you verified the bytecode against a source compilation yourself.
+[14] Never **call** a contract, never call a function of a contract, unless you absolutely positively trust its author, or you verified the bytecode against a source compilation yourself.

 [15] If you loose the ABI, you will not be able to call the contract other than the fallback function.
 The situation is very similar